vessels-tech/pisp-1/docs/transaction_callback/README.md

 ### 2.2 `POST /transfers`

-DFSPA issues a `POST /transfer/` request to initiate the transfer.
+DFSPA issues a `POST /transfer` request to initiate the transfer.

-The ML-API-Adapter recieves this API call, and sends it on to Kafka.
+The central-ledger processes this call, and emits a **Transfer Prepare Notification** event

 The CEP observes this event (as it contains either a request body or encoded interledger packet with a `transactionId=5678`)

-The `POST /transfers` contains a `transferId` of `9876`.
+The **Transfer Prepare Notification** event contains a `transferId` of `9876`.
 CEP starts listening for events related to `transferId=9876`.

 ![context_transfer](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/vessels-tech/pisp-1/feature/273-tx-notif-design-2/docs/transaction_callback/3_context_transfer.puml)